Atlas Runa

 Welcome to intermediate.
 It's a weird place to live.

 The beginner content is too easy.
 The native-speed content is still a blur.
-And most Japanese learning podcasts — if we're being real — are built for people in their first six months, not their second year.
+And most podcasts for people trying to learn Japanese — if we're being real — are built for people in their first six months, not their second year.
 Finding the stuff that actually lives in your zone of proximal development takes more digging than it should.

 This list does that digging for you.
-Ten podcasts, all actively publishing in 2026, split into two tracks: five built for learners at the intermediate level, and five native Japanese podcasts popular enough in Japan that they've earned their audience — and accessible enough that you can actually follow along.
+Ten podcasts, all actively publishing in 2026 and free to access, split into two tracks: five built for learners at the intermediate level, and five native Japanese podcasts popular enough in Japan that they've earned their audience — and accessible enough that you can actually follow along.

 Part 1: Podcasts Built for Learners

 These are designed with your ears in mind.
-Expect pedagogical intent, learner-conscious pacing, and content calibrated for N4–N2 territory.
+Each show delivers Japanese language content with learner-conscious pacing, calibrated for N4–N2 territory.

 1. Nihongo con Teppei — Intermediate